Collegiate wrestling: Techniques

+Women's collegiate wrestling

+Women's collegiate wrestling began with the first women's varsity team being created in 1993–94 at the University of Minnesota Morris.
+The start of the Women's Collegiate Wrestling Association (WCWA) dates to the academic year 2007–2008, marking its formal establishment to govern the domain of women's collegiate varsity wrestling.

+There are currently 124 women's college wrestling programs across multiple divisions 42 NAIA teams.
+68 NCAA.
+14 JUCO.
+69 NCWA. and 7 D1 club teams.
+The sport of wrestling has proved to grow each year bringing in 1,941 athletes in 2022 with 1,651 men and 290 women.

 High school level

 The term scholastic wrestling is used to differentiate wrestling outside of the collegiate style of rules.
 It is applied when practiced at the high school and middle (junior high) school level.
 Although scholastic wrestling and collegiate wrestling are both commonly referred to as folkstyle wrestling.
 Scholastic wrestling rules differs from collegiate wrestling rules in multiple aspects.
 Scholastic wrestling is regulated by the National Federation of State High School Associations (NFHS).
 This association mandates that high school matches are to have periods of shorter length, three periods consisting of two minutes each, than collegiate matches which begin with a three-minute first period.
 Additionally, college wrestling uses the concept of "time advantage" or "riding time" when one wrestler is in control of the other, while high school wrestling does not.

 According to an Athletics Participation Survey taken by the National Federation of State High School Associations, boys' wrestling ranked eighth in terms of the number of schools sponsoring teams, with 9,445 schools participating in the 2006–07 school year.
 Also, 257,246 boys participated in the sport during that school year, making scholastic wrestling the sixth most popular sport among high school boys.
 In addition, 5,048 girls participated in wrestling in 1,227 schools during the 2006–07 season.
-Scholastic wrestling is currently practised in 49 of the 50 states; only Mississippi does not officially sanction scholastic wrestling for high schools and middle schools.
-Arkansas, the 49th state to sanction high school wrestling, began scholastic wrestling competition in the 2008–09 season.
+Scholastic wrestling is practiced in all 50 states; with only Mississippi not having an official sanctioned scholastic wrestling championship for high schools.
+Arkansas, the 49th state to sanction a high school wrestling championship, began competition in the 2008–09 season.